bigcommerce/dev-docs/docs/stencil-docs/deploying-a-theme/bundling-and-pushing.md

 The `stencil push` command allows you to bundle your theme and upload it to the store, with a single terminal command.
 To run `stencil push`, you must first:

-Successfully initialize your theme using an OAuth token that you created with the Themes: modify scope.
+Successfully initialize your theme using an OAuth token that you created with the `Themes: modify scope`.

 Install Stencil CLI version 1.12.0 or higher.

 To check your current Stencil CLI version, enter `stencil --version` or `stencil -V` on the command line.
 If you need to update an earlier version, reinstall Stencil CLI.